rouskinlab/seismic-rna/src/userdocs/tutorials/amplicon/index.rst

 SEISMIC-RNA trims adapters and low-quality bases by default, but this behavior can be disabled using the option ``--no-cut``.

-Check the graphs of unambiguous count and mutation rate
+Check the graphs of coverage and mutation rate for the no-DMS control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, check the unambiguous count (i.e. how many base calls at each position